Biography and Statement

 Presented internationally in festivals, exhibitions, and digital platforms, her work reflects an ongoing commitment to expanding the language of contemporary art through a practice where action, space, and simulation become inseparable.

-As a movie director, she wrote and directed Ophelia Did Not Drown; an experimental feature film based on the hybridization between found-footage (from the national archive Istituto Luce Cinecittà) and original contemporary performative language, considered by legendary movie art critic Adriano Aprà, one of the best Italian experimental art film of all times.
+As a movie director, she wrote and directed Ophelia Did Not Drown; an experimental feature film based on the hybridization between found-footage (from the national archive Istituto Luce Cinecittà) and original contemporary performative language, considered by legendary movie art critic Adriano Aprà one of the best Italian experimental art film of all times.

 She is cited by Treccani Encyclopedia as one of the greatest exponents of cyber-performance in Italy.